Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Yes.
 - [x] No.

-### You have an Azure subscription named Sub1 that contains the Azure key vaults shown in the following table.In Sub1, you create a virtual machine that has the following configurations: • Name:VM1 • Size: DS2v2 • Resource group: RG1 • Region: West Europe • Operating system: Windows Server 2016 You plan to enable Azure Disk Encryption on VM1.
+### You have an Azure subscription named Sub1 that contains the Azure Key Vaults shown in the following table.In Sub1, you create a virtual machine that has the following configurations: • Name:VM1 • Size: DS2v2 • Resource group: RG1 • Region: West Europe • Operating system: Windows Server 2016 You plan to enable Azure Disk Encryption on VM1.
 In which key vaults can you store the encryption key for VM1?

 ![Question 36](images/question36.jpg)